comradeBlackKaiser/comradeBlackKaiser/README.md

 - Hi, I’m @comradeBlackKaiser
 - I’m interested in cybersecurity and app development
 -  I’m currently learning game development and hacking.
-- I’m looking to collaborate on anything but mostly bug bounty hunting
+- I’m looking to collaborate on anything but mostly game development in C++

 <!---